CellProfiler/CellProfiler-Analyst/Properties_README.txt

 # ======== Check Tables ========
 # OPTIONAL
 # [yes/no]  You can ask classifier to check your tables for anomalies such
 # as orphaned objects or missing column indices.
-Default is off.
+Default is on.
+# This check is run when Classifier starts and may take up to a minute if
+# your object_table is extremely large.

 check_tables = yes